xinlin-me/xinlin-me.github.io/index.md

 <h2 style="margin: 80px 0px 10px;"></h2>

 Hello!
-I'm a final-year Ph.D. candidate at The Hong Kong Polytechnic University.
-I am on the 2025 - 2026 job market.
-My research interests lie in Development Econimics, Regional and Real Estate Economics, and Public Policy, with a particular focus on *land property rights, human capital, place-based policies, and rural entrepreneurship*.
+I'm an assistant professor at the School of Agricultural Economics and Rural Development, Renmin University of China.
+I got my PhD degree from The Hong Kong Polytechnic University.
+My research interests lie in Development Econimics, Regional and Real Estate Economics, and Public Policy, with a particular focus on *land property rights, rural development, and sustainability*.

 You can find my CV [here](https://).
-If you are interested in any aspect of my work, please feel free to contact me via email: [22040745r@connect.polyu.hk](mailto:22040745r@connect.polyu.hk).
+If you are interested in any aspect of my work, please feel free to contact me via email: [xinlin@ruc.edu.cn](mailto:xinlin@ruc.edu.cn).
 I would love to chat and collaborate.
 <br>

 ## Education
 ------
-- 09/2022–08/2025 Ph.D., The Hong Kong Polytechnic University
+- 09/2022–02/2026 Ph.D., The Hong Kong Polytechnic University
 - 09/2024–03/2025 Visiting Ph.D.
 Student, NUS Business School
 - 09/2019–06/2022 M.A.
 Renmin University of China
 - 09/2015–06/2019 B.A., Renmin University of China